DaNik516/nixOS/Documentation/structure/sections/NixOS.md

 - create guest account
 - allow login with no password while in sddm
 - setup xfce session

+## `home-manager.nix`
+Hooks Home Manager into the NixOS rebuild process, allowing `nixos-rebuild` to manage home configurations

+## `hyprland.nix`
+The system-side enabler.
+It installs the `Hyprland` binary, configures the session entry for the Display Manager, and enables XWayland support.

 ## `kernel.nix`
 Sets kernel parameters and loads specific kernel modules required for your hardware support.